mainwp/mainwp-child/readme.txt

 * Added: Allow Extension to work with IThemes Security Pro

 = 2.0.9 - 3-01-15 =
-* Added: Support for Polish language
+* Added: Support for the Polish language
-* Added: Support for Greek language
+* Added: Support for the Greek language
 * Added: Support for the upcoming extension
-* Fixed: Bug that was causing plugin bulk installation failing caused by disabled functions (eg. curl_multi_exec)
+* Fixed: Bug that was causing plugin bulk installation failing caused by disabled functions (e.g., curl_multi_exec)
 * Tweaked: Less PHP notices

 = 2.0.8 - 2-11-15 =